 Awards and Accolades

-And, Golfweek magazine honored Saguaro with three “Golfweek’s Best” rankings: 5th on the “Casino Courses” list for 2016; 2nd “Best Courses You Can Play: State by State” in Arizona for 2016; and No. 30 on Golfweek’s 2017 list of America’s “Best Resort Courses.”
+And, Golfweek magazine honored Saguaro with three “Golfweek’s Best” rankings: 5th on the “Casino Courses” list for 2020; No. 1 for 14-15 straight years “Best Courses You Can Play: State by State” most recently in 2020; and No. 44 on Golfweek’s 2020 list of America’s “Best Resort Courses.”

 Visit the Awards and Accolades page to learn more about the many honors Cholla has received over the years.